 All of the above proposals (excluding works to N3 mainline) are dependent upon appropriate statutory approvals being obtained and funding being available.
 Where private sector development proposals are predicated upon or require the acceleration of implementation of these proposals, to the extent appropriate, the particular development concerned shall be required to provide funding or part funding for such implementation.
-This funding, required in accordance with Section 48 (2) (c) of the Planning & Development Act 2000 would not be included in and considered for off sets against the standard development contributions which are required pursuant to the County Meath Development Contributions Scheme 2004 or as may be subsequently reviewed / amended and will not be considered in the context of a separate section 49 Contribution Scheme for the corridor.
+This funding, required in accordance with Section 48 (2) (c) of the Planning & Development contributions which are required pursuant to the County Meath Development Contributions Scheme 2004 or as may be subsequently reviewed / amended and will not be considered in the context of a separate section 49 Contribution Scheme for the corridor.